michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 title: RxSwift For Dummies 🐣 Part 1
 ---

+*TODO: Update to Swift 3.0/RxSwift 3.0.
+Just some minor syntax changes, everything else is still correct so feel free to explore*

 **RxSwift** is one of those things you have to try yourself to really start appreciating.
 It's the one piece of the puzzle that I was missing to glue all the patterns like MVVM, VIPER, [Coordinators/Routing](http://khanlou.com/2015/10/coordinators-redux/).

 It's hard to express what RxSwift really is, because it does a lot.
 In general it serves as a great observer pattern with a mix of functional and reactive programming.
 It's important to say what it **isn't** and [it isn't Functional Reactive Programming](https://github.com/ReactiveCocoa/ReactiveCocoa/issues/1342) in it's original definition.
 It's heavily inspired on **FRP**, so we can say that it contains **R**eactive and **F**unctional features.